The Dark Future Of Porn

 Imagine an AI-generated “person” that is everything you want in a companion.
 And not everything you say you want or think you want, but everything in a person you actually want.
 Because you grant the algorithm the ability to comb through all of your past interactions, all of your past searches, and all of your past purchases for functionality sake, your AI-partner can know better than you exactly who you are, with precision a thousand times better than the best FBI profiler.
 What’s more, during the first interaction, where your virtual partner will be configured to “anticipate” or “predict” your every want, the AI will study your facial expressions, your breathing and heart rate, your hand movements (mind out of the gutter), and from just these things will be able to determine your personality, your neuroses, your hopes, your mood swings, and your conditions for arousal.

 For some, keeping this AI-partner on a screen will be enough.
 But many others will want to go beyond seeing this person on a screen, and with a VR headset synced with sensors placed around their body, they can “touch” their AI-partner and “receive” touch.
 And if VR and sensors don’t provide enough in the way of physicality, the customer can add a robotic body to their order, and the sensors and VR headset will sync to the movements of the robot, so the customer can lay in bed and eat at the table next to their dream person.
 At the helm of this innovation, the porn industry—already generating $97 billion a year—will grow their revenue to rival the GDP of large countries.
-And whereas men today are still likely to become embarrassed if their porn habit becomes known to their friends or family, especially if said porn habit gets in the way of their meeting a spouse, the men of this “new tomorrow” will instead become angry if friends or family suggest that their indulgence in “hyper-pornography” is not equal in value to bringing a girl home to mom.
+And whereas men today are still likely to be embarrassed if their porn habit becomes known to their friends or family, especially if said porn habit gets in the way of their meeting a partner, the men of this “new tomorrow” will instead become angry if friends or family suggest that their indulgence in “hyper-pornography” is not equal in value to bringing a girl home to mom.

 Lest you think this vision will remain confined to some Isaac Asimov-meets-Black Mirror speculative fiction, you should know some of this is already happening.

 In Japan, a worrying number of men under 30 are eschewing relationships and dating with real women (to say nothing of marriage) in favor of artificial companionship.
 A Tokyo man marries a hologram in a box, and none of his humiliated relatives attend the wedding.
 Another man marries a life-size doll and takes it shopping with him.
 250,000 men join a Japanese AI dating app called LovePlus (slogan: “Where every match is guaranteed”?)
-This comes at a time when 30% of Japanese citizens are over 65, and the population is projected to dip from today’s number of 125 million to 60 million by 2100 (assuming birthrates remain the same over that period of time, when in fact there is every cultural indicator to suggest the rate will dip further; leaving it an open question whether there will be any Japanese at all in 200 years).
+This comes at a time when 30% of Japanese citizens are over 65, and the population is projected to dip from today’s number of 125 million to 60 million by 2100 (assuming birthrates remain the same over that period, when in fact there is every cultural indicator to suggest the rate will dip further; leaving it an open question whether there will be any Japanese at all in 200 years).
 In response, the government says it is contemplating extreme measures.
 If we in the West were paying any attention to this, we would immediately note that our post-sexual revolution ethos of “letting people do whatever they want as long as they’re not hurting anybody” eventually hurts everybody.

 And now for the segue.
 The “branching out” of AI, virtual reality, and robotics into non-sexual arenas.